Faux Enamelware bucket for Christmas Decor

 I’m so excited to share this faux enamelware bucket used as Christmas decor with you!
-It’s Friday, so that means it’s time for a more crafty project—something anyone can do.
+It’s Friday, so it’s time for a more crafty project—something anyone can do.
 Since it’s November, I’ll probably be doing a few more Christmas Decor Projects.

 Faux Enamelware Bucket